Sonnet 329

 And for each man to love his fellow man,

-And warrior oaths engage pastoral plans;
+And warrior oaths embrace pastoral plans;

 That those now held unjustly be set free,